Qadian: History

 Qadian was established in 1530 by Mirza Hadi Baig, a religious scholar dedicated to Islam and the first Qazi in the area.
 Mirza Hadi Baig was from a royal household of Mirza of the Mughal Empire.
 He migrated from Samarkand and settled in Punjab where he was granted a vast tract of land comprising 80 villages by the emperor Babur.
 Because of his religious beliefs, he named the center of the 80 villages Islam Pur Qazi and governed from there.
 Over time, the name of the town changed to Qazi Maji, then Qadi, and eventually it became known as 'Qadian'.
 The term Qadiani is used as a slur to refer to Ahmadi Muslims, primarily in Pakistan.

 Qadian and the surrounding areas later fell to the Ramgarhia Sikhs under the leadership of Jassa Singh Ramgarhia who offered the ruling Qazis, two villages which they refused.
 In 1834, during the rule of Maharaja Ranjit Singh, the region consisting of Qadian and five adjoining villages was given to Mirza Ghulam Murtaza, father of Ghulam Ahmad in return for military support in Kashmir, Mahadi, the Kulu valley, Peshawar and Hazara.

 Members of the Ahmadiyya Muslim Community in Qadian.

 Ahmadiyya Movement

 A remote and unknown town, Qadian emerged as a centre of religious learning in 1889, when Mirza Ghulam Ahmad established the Ahmadiyya Muslim Community.
+It was historically a Muslim-majority town, a Muslim enclave within the wider Gurdaspur District in British Punjab.

-In 1891 it became the venue for the Community's annual gatherings.
+In 1891 it became the venue for the community's annual gatherings.
 Qadian remained the administrative headquarters and capital of the Ahmadiyya Caliphate until the partition of India in 1947, when much of the Community migrated to Pakistan.